-The Maeklong Railway Market — What It Actually Is
+The Maeklong Railway Market, What It Is

 A market that sets up on active train tracks.
 The train comes through 6-8 times a day.
 Vendors pack up their stalls in minutes, the train passes, and they set back up.
-It's one of the most unusual things you can see near Bangkok — and there's no standalone tour that visits only this market.
+It's one of the most unusual things you can see near Bangkok, and there's no standalone tour that visits only this market.

 There's no such thing as a Maeklong-only day trip

 Every Viator tour that includes Maeklong Railway Market also includes Damnoen Saduak floating market, Amphawa, or both.
-If a tour advertises only "Maeklong Railway Market," it's either mislabeled or will disappoint you — there are only about 30 minutes of genuine interest at the market itself.
+If a tour advertises only "Maeklong Railway Market," it's either mislabeled or will disappoint you, there are only about 30 minutes of genuine interest at the market itself.
 The combo tours are the right way to do it.

 How the market works